 The executive secretary of the United Nations Framework Convention on Climate Change told a Doha news briefing Monday that nations are not moving fast enough.

-“What gives me frustration is the fact that we are very far behind what science says we should be doing,” Christiana Figueres
+“What gives me frustration is the fact that we are very far behind what science says we should be doing,” Christiana Figueres said.

 Poor want wealthy to pay for climate problems

 Figueres hopes ministers in Doha will extend the 1997 Kyoto agreement, under which the wealthiest industrial nations were obliged to cut their industrial emissions.
 At Doha, they’re being asked to make further cuts.

 , who heads the African Group of Negotiators in Doha, worries about the fate of poorer nations - those least able to protect themselves from climate change - should international ministers either fail to extend the Kyoto Protocol or craft a new treaty to replace it.

 "This process is our only hope because we are likely to be doomed because the catastrophic impacts in our natural systems, eco-systems, particularly humankind in Africa cannot be imagined,” Emmanuel says.